tixton/api-docs/README.md

 **Notes**

-If you passing HEADER ```Authorization: Bearer JWT-TOKEN``` on your request, our system will be verified your token and if your token is match in our user record, we will be charge some amount in user credit based on token request.
+By passing a valid authentication token inside the purchase order request, our system calculate the payable by adjusting with credit amount.

 **Example request**